haih/basicproject/README.md

-xxx

 basicproject
 ============
+Author: Hai Hu

-Basicproject include log thread event handle use libev
+Basicproject is to practice include glog thread event handler use libev